In this article, I’m exposing the truth about the state of client loyalty and retention in our...

 Not only do rewards bring people back, but they also increase your revenue in the process.
 Here’s why:

-• Bigger spend per visit: When they come back, they’re more likely to add on additional services or products to maximize their rewards.
-Just like I spend more than my usual amount at a business if I happened to receive a gift card the previous week.
+- Bigger spend per visit: When they come back, they’re more likely to add on additional services or products to maximize their rewards.

-• Revenue growth: A well-designed rewards program can boost your revenue by up to 70% in just the first year.
-How, you replace all discounts with rewards, and roughly 30% of rewards get redeemed in the first 12 months.
-That percentage will go down in year two, but you are talking about a massive transformation and immediate impact.
+- Revenue growth: A well-designed rewards program can boost your revenue by up to 37% in just the first year.
+This happens because roughly 62.82% of rewards get redeemed in the first 12 months.

 Discounts vs. Rewards: What’s the Real Impact?